Sex education: United States

 Within the last decade, the US federal government has encouraged abstinence-only education by steering over a billion dollars to such programs.
-Some 25 states now decline the funding so that they can continue to teach comprehensive sex education.
-Funding for one of the federal government's two main abstinence-only funding programs, Title V, was extended only until December 31, 2007; Congress is debating whether to continue it past that date.
+Some 25 states now decline the funding so that they can continue to teach comprehensive sexuality education.
+Funding for one of the federal government's two main abstinence-only funding programs, Title V, was extended only until December 31, 2007; Congress debated whether to continue it past that date.
 In 2007, a study ordered by the U.S. Congress found that middle school students who took part in abstinence-only sex education programs were just as likely to have sex (and use contraception) in their teenage years as those who did not.
 Abstinence-only advocates claimed that the study was flawed because it was too narrow and began when abstinence-only curricula were in their infancy, and that other studies have demonstrated positive effects.

-Proponents of comprehensive sex education, which include the American Psychological Association, the American Medical Association, the National Association of School Psychologists, the American Academy of Pediatrics, the American Public Health Association, and the American College Health Association, argue that sexual behavior after puberty is a given, and it is therefore crucial to provide information about the risks and how they can be minimized; they also claim that denying teens such factual information leads to STIs and unwanted pregnancies.
+Proponents of comprehensive sexuality education, which include the American Psychological Association, the American Medical Association, the National Association of School Psychologists, the American Academy of Pediatrics, the American Public Health Association, and the American College Health Association, argue that sexual behavior after puberty is a given, and it is therefore crucial to provide information about the risks and how they can be minimized; they also claim that denying teens such factual information leads to STIs and unwanted pregnancies.

 A 2007 Centers for Disease Control and Prevention report showed a 3% increase in teenage pregnancies from 2005 to 2006, to nearly 42 births per 1,000.
 Apart from this, the rate of teen pregnancy has been declining consistently since 1991.
 Still, the U.S. has the highest teen birth rate and one of the highest rates of STIs among teens in the industrialized world.